Difference Between Cytosol and Cytoplasm

 DefinitionThe liquid portion of the cytoplasm where the components are suspended.The gelatinous fluid that is present between the cell walls and nucleus.

-Chemical reactionsTheir chemical reactions occur in the prokaryote.They usually involve greater cellular activities like glycolysis and cell division
+Chemical reactionsTheir chemical reactions occur in the prokaryote.They involve greater cellular activities like glycolysis and cell division.

-CompositionMainly water along with ions, molecules and proteins of different sizes that are soluble.80% spherical water, nucleic acids, enzymes, lipids and amino acids
+CompositionMainly water, ions, molecules, and proteins of different sizes are soluble.80% spherical water, nucleic acids, enzymes, lipids, and amino acids

 What is Cytosol?

 The cytosol is that part of the cytoplasm where the organelles are suspended.
 They are the liquid portion.
-Since the cytoplasm does not include the nucleus, the cytosol also would not include the nucleus.
+Since the cytoplasm does not include the nucleus, the cytosol also would not.

-Water constitutes most of the cytosol and that is why they are neutral.
-The metabolic and other chemical reactions of the prokaryotic and eukaryotic cells occur in the cytosol.
+Water constitutes most of the cytosol, so they are neutral.
+The prokaryotic and eukaryotic cells’ metabolic and other chemical reactions occur in the cytosol.

-The cytosol is known to be a complex mixture of salt, water and dissolved ions and molecules.
-They protein filaments present in the cytosol are what forms the cytoskeleton filaments.
+The cytosol is a complex mixture of salt, water, and dissolved ions and molecules.
+The protein filaments present in the cytosol are what form the cytoskeleton filaments.

-The cytosol is also the site for cell communication to take place along with the transport of the metabolites produced to the right sites for further functioning of the cells.
+The cytosol is also the site for cell communication, along with the transport of the metabolites produced to the right sites for further functioning of the cells.

 cytosol